matsumur/smartcitizen-kit-pm-board/README.md

 ![Alt](https://raw.githubusercontent.com/matsumur/smartcitizen-kit-pm-board/master/externalsensor.png "External Sensor")

-You may use any sensors that uses the I2C communication.
+You may use any sensors that use the I2C communication.
 The only restriction is the I2C address.
 The address should not be used already.
 The complete definition of the I2C addresses used in SCK 2.1 can be found on the [code](https://github.com/fablabbcn/smartcitizen-kit-21/blob/f9d7513/sam/src/SckAux.h#L59-L134).

 In this guide, we will use an Arduino device, [the Smart Citizen Kit 2.0 PM Board](https://github.com/fablabbcn/smartcitizen-kit-pm-board), as an I2C slave device.
-The board is compatible to [Arduino Zero](https://store.arduino.cc/arduino-zero) and has capability to act as I2C slave.
-Many Arduino devices can act as I2C slave using the [Wire library](https://www.arduino.cc/en/Reference/Wire).
+The board is compatible with [Arduino Zero](https://store.arduino.cc/arduino-zero) and can act as an I2C slave.
+Many Arduino devices can act as an I2C slave using the [Wire library](https://www.arduino.cc/en/Reference/Wire).
 So you may use your own Arduino compatible devices for making your external sensor.

 ## A Button Counting Sensor
 In this guide, we will develop a simple button counter as an external sensor as an example.
 The counting sensor counts how many times is the button clicked in a certain period.
 We use mainly three devices in this project as follows: